team-sviluppo/cc_prompt_settings/README.md

 If you use this plugin with cat version < 1.6.2 you need to set Legacy Mode option othewrwhise this plugin break the cat

 <h2>😾 Dynamic settings change</h2>
-You can change dinamically the settings of plugin adding a prompt_settings json on the websocket message, here an example:
+You can change dinamically the settings of plugin adding a prompt_settings json on the websocket message.
+You can also send a tags to filter the query on QDRANT database, here an example:

 ```json
 {